gatling/gatling/src/docs/content/reference/current/mqtt/index.md

 ## Prerequisites

-Gatling FrontLine MQTT DSL is not imported by default.
+Gatling Enterprise MQTT DSL is not imported by default.

 One has to manually add the following imports: